charanreddy28-yaami/Business-Central/README.md

 # Business-Central
-Extract the data from the Microsoft Business Cenrtal API
+Extracting the data from the Microsoft Business Cenrtal API